TheSceneCo/thescene-java-client-sdk/README.md

 A RESTful HAL+JSON API browser for TheScene.Co API can be found at http://browser.thescene.co

 Interested in developing a php application instead?
-Please see [Yasir you can insert your repository link in here :) ]
+Please see https://github.com/logic-master/thescene-php-client-sdk.git

 ##Project Structure